 Keep in mind that a lot of people skim the Thank You page (if they read it at all), so get creative.
 Use a unique image to grab subscribers’ attention, and make sure you point out they’ll need to confirm their subscription before they can receive what they signed up for.

 As an alternative method, you could also wait to send people to your Thank You page until they’ve confirmed.
-Based on your website and analytics set up, you could include the reminder to confirm directly in the sign up box or on a special redirect page.
-TK Nate: added this in here.
+Based on your website and analytics set up, you could include the reminder to confirm directly in the sign-up box or on a special redirect page.

 Improve Your Unsubscribe Page